Sixth Crusade: Ayyubids after 1221

 In 1226, al-Mu'azzam again moved on Homs, while Gökböri attacked Mosul and al-Jazira.
 Al-Ashraf stopped his brother at Homs and called on the Seljuk Sultan of Rûm, Kayqubad I, to help him with Gökböri.
 In the end, both al-Ashraf and Badr al-Din Lu'lu', ruler of Mosul, succumbed to al-Mu'azzam, but not before Jalal had invested himself in Akhlat and later Azerbaijan.
 His suzerainty over Akhlat was recognized by al-Mu'azzam, who also held al-Ashraf at Damascus.
 At this point, al-Kamil began exploring peace with the West, dispatching the emir Fakhr ad-Din ibn as-Shaikh to meet Frederick II (see below).

 By May 1227, al-Kamil was concerned for his sultanate, feeling increasingly boxed in.
 The arrival of the Crusaders began, and he was again considering his offer of Jerusalem made to Frederick II in 1226, that appearing to him as the only viable option.
-However, by May 1227, al-Ashraf had been released from Damascus, and the emirs al-Nasir Kilij Arslanat Hama and al-Mujahid at Homs turned against al-Mu'azzam.
+However, by May 1227, al-Ashraf had been released from Damascus, and the emirs al-Nasir Kilij Arslan at Hama and al-Mujahid at Homs turned against al-Mu'azzam.
 Fearing the Crusaders gathering at Acre, al-Mu'azzam began, as he did in the Fifth Crusade, to dismantle the defences of his fortresses, including Jerusalem.

 Al-Mu'azzam died on 12 November 1227, and was succeeded by his son an-Nasir Dā’ūd, with al-Kamil's approval.
 Peace among the Ayyubids did not last long.
 Dā’ūd refused his uncle's request to abandon Krak de Montreal.
 Then, yet another brother, al-Aziz Uthman of Banyas, attacked emir Bahram Shah of Baalbek.
 Ordered to stand down by Dā’ūd, al-Aziz persisted and al-Kamil responded by taking Jerusalem and Nablus in July 1228.
 Al-Ashraf was summoned to Damascus and he met al-Kamil at Tall al-Ajul.
 There it was decided that al-Ashraf would take Damascus, leaving Dā’ūd with al-Jazira.
 Al-Kamil remained in Jerusalem to conduct negotiations with Frederick II.

-The Crusade Begins
+Crusade begins

 By 1226, it was clear that the Sixth Crusade would, in fact, happen with an invasion of Syria and Palestine with the objective of conquering Jerusalem.
 Frederick II was to lead the Crusade, essentially boxed in by the terms of San Germano.
 After the death of Honorius III in 1227, the new pope Gregory IX entered the curia with determination to proceed and a long-held dislike for Frederick.